xsdk-project/MathPackagesTraining2023/_lessons/krylov_amg_muelu/lesson.md

 ### Running your own problem

-The executable has the option to load the linear system and the right-hand side from MatrixMarket files, e.g.,
+Instead of generating the linear system on the fly, the executable has the option to load matrix, right-hand side and coordinates information from MatrixMarket files, e.g.,
 ```
 ./MueLu_driver_gpu.exe --matrix=poisson-matrix.m --rhs=poisson-rhs.m --coords=poisson-coords.m
 ```